Sunbutter & Jelly Yogurt Breakfast Bowl

 She continued to suffer with many of the same symptoms.
 After a bad viral infection that lead to viral encephalitis, she was also diagnosed with reactive arthritis.
 Elizabeth still struggles with ongoing nerve damage and pain on the right side of her body.

 Elizabeth decided she had to get serious about restoring her health.
 She improved her diet, changed her mindset and enrolled in a Holistic Nutrition Diploma program.
 She discovered first hand how to provide her body with the nourishment it needed and her mind; positive thoughts.
 It transformed her life.

-In 2016, Elizabeth graduated with a Diploma in Holistic Nutrition, established Nutritiously Well and started helping others!
+In 2016, Elizabeth graduated with a Diploma in Holistic Nutrition and started helping others!